Understanding the Registration and Billing Process

 American Express and Discover Cards.

-After the care or treatment is performed, the hospital’s
+After the care or treatment is performed, the hospital’s billing

-directly to your health care provider, not to you.
+health care provider, not to you.

 If your insurance organization will not pay because of a problem